 Stay home, stay safe, but seek support if you really need it

 Based on our research into this topic as well as consideration of the safety, moral and societal issues surrounding it, we’re making at-home remedial treatments on Urban available to those who cannot manage their issue through self-care alone.

-We strongly believe that these services offer vital support for patients.
+We strongly believe that with the right safety measures in place, these services offer vital support for patients.
 By facilitating early intervention to prevent longer-term musculoskeletal issues, we also aim to lessen the need for NHS referral down the line.